The Center for American Music Preservation (CAMP) was established to help preserve historical American music

 See the list of his numerous music lectures and workshops -- go here

-He is also a film music critic and has written a book on the subject --
+He is also a film music critic and has written a book on the subject, now in its 9th edition --

 "Otto Kahn: A Personal Connection with the Gilded Age Music Patron"